 What causes PEP?

 The cause of PEP is unknown.
-It is thought to occur due to the stretching of the skin on the abdomen and due to the hormonal changes within pregnancy.
+It is thought to occur due to the stretching of the skin on the abdomen, and hormonal changes within the pregnancy.
 It occurs more commonly with multiple pregnancy (twins or triplets).
-Previous studies have suggested a link with increased maternal weight gain during pregnancy, increased birthweight and sex hormones, but these are not proven.
+Previous studies have suggested a link with increased maternal weight gain during pregnancy, increased birthweight, and sex hormones, but these are not proven.

 Does PEP run in families?

 What are the symptoms of PEP and what does it look like?